-Miranda continues to stay abreast of developments in the field of Chinese Medicine through thousans of hours of continuing education coursework.
-She has studied advanced acupuncture therapy for neurology, endocrine and emotional disorders with Viet-Tzung Tran and Susie Hayes, developing the power to heal with Thea Elijah, Japanese Acupuncture methods under Kayo King, Brenda Loew, and Stephen Brown, Acutonics (sound therapy) under Paul & Jude Ponton, pulse diagnosis and herbology with Jimmy Chang, advanced acupuncture with Richard Teh-Fu Tan and Mark Seem, craniosacral therapy under Nancy Soliven, gynecology under Cindy Micleu, fertility under Cindy Micleu and Rosie Ma, obstetrics under Raven Lang; respriatory health and dermatology - lung and skin health - under Yiwen Su, Andy Ellis and Mazin Al-Khafaji; drug & alcohol rehabilitation under Rachel Diaz and Randal Lyons; stroke rehabilitation under Dr. Xia Cheng and Hoy Ping Yee Chan; endocrine disruptor chemicals with Fran Solomon, hepatitis C and liver diseases under Misha Cohen, Haihe Tian and Dan Wen, and Jimmy Chang; Tai Qi with Viola Brumbaugh, nutritional response testing with Frddie Ulan’s method, pediatrics with Chris Huson, Nutrition with OMD doctors Marlene Merritt & Will Mitchell, and more.
+Miranda continues to stay abreast of developments in the field of Chinese Medicine through thousands of hours of continuing education coursework.
+She has studied advanced acupuncture therapy for neurology, endocrine and emotional disorders with Viet-Tzung Tran and Susie Hayes, developing the power to heal with Thea Elijah, Japanese Acupuncture methods under Kayo King, Brenda Loew, and Stephen Brown, Acutonics (sound therapy) under Paul & Jude Ponton, pulse diagnosis and herbology with Jimmy Chang, advanced acupuncture with Richard Teh-Fu Tan and Mark Seem, craniosacral therapy under Nancy Soliven, gynecology under Cindy Micleu, fertility under Cindy Micleu and Rosie Ma, obstetrics under Raven Lang; respriatory health and dermatology - lung and skin health - under Yiwen Su, Andy Ellis and Mazin Al-Khafaji; drug & alcohol rehabilitation under Rachel Diaz and Randal Lyons; stroke rehabilitation under Dr. Xia Cheng and Hoy Ping Yee Chan; endocrine disruptor chemicals with Fran Solomon, hepatitis C and liver diseases under Misha Cohen, Haihe Tian and Dan Wen; Tai Qi with Viola Brumbaugh, nutritional response testing with Freddie Ulan’s method, pediatrics with Chris Huson, Nutrition with OMD doctors Marlene Merritt & Will Mitchell, and more.

 Miranda R. Taylor, L.Ac., EAMP, MTCM, NRTP